Login/Sign Up

 Caution

 Do not apply Decare Lotion on the breast or nipple if you are a nursing mother.
-Please consult your doctor if you have any concerns regarding this, your doctor will decide whether Decare Lotion can be used by breastfeeding mothers or not.
+Please consult your doctor if you have any concerns regarding this.
+Your doctor will decide whether Decare Lotion can be used by breastfeeding mothers.

 Driving